Tired of the same old meals every dinner time? Then why not try out a meal kit? Have a look at this Simply Cook review to see if it’s for you.

 Sichuan dan dan noodles

-No complaints here.
+Taste-wise, there’s no complaints here.
 The food was very nice and the cooking times were accurate.
 I can still never get my food to look like it does on the recipe cards though.
 Although we dodged the salad for the meal below…

 My Simply Cook review conclusion

+So, is Simply Cook worth it?
 I did like the food, but I can’t help thinking that Simply Cook isn’t much more than an expensive cookbook.
 Yes, they provide you with some flavour pots but I’m sure they’re not worth very much.
 Plus, I still have to go through the hassle of food shopping.
 With that in mind, this isn’t a subscription I’m going to carry on with.

 A little tip